Hey betta tag, it seems like some of you have fallen into the trap of some common misconceptions. So allow me to clarify… (edited)

 bettas are perfectly happy in tiny spaces like bowls and vodka bottles

 No, no they’re not.
 The idea that they live in puddles in the wild is a misconception.
-They live in rice paddies in Thailand, which are quite spacious.
+They actually live in slow-moving bodies of water like streams, and even rice paddies in Thailand, which are quite spacious.
 No animal is ‘made’ to thrive in such cramped conditions.
 Of course, they cannot tell you when something is wrong; you have to know exactly what to look for.
 If you do some research about betta behavior and signs of stress, you will probably find that, if you are keeping your betta in a tiny, unheated, and ill-maintained environment, they have been displaying visible signs of discontent the whole time, which previously you had either not noticed or passed off as ‘just their personality’.
 In other words, they are likely not happy at all, and if you believe they are, you are kidding yourself.
 I can guarrantee that if you moved your betta into a proper habitat that their behavior would likely become much more active and animated, and that you would feel silly for what you had put them through before.

 what about vases with those plants in them?

 If you see a store trying to sell you a betta in a vase + plant, DO NOT BUY IT unless you intend to immediately give the betta a better home.
 Not only is the vase too small for the betta to have a proper environment, it is likely the store will also say that the betta can live by eating the roots of the plant.
 THIS IS NOT TRUE.
 It is nothing short of animal abuse, in fact.
 Bettas are carnivores and need lots of protein to live a long and healthy life; you wouldn’t make a lion live on grass, would you?

 but my mom’s friend’s cousin had a betta who lived in a tiny bowl and he survived for 7 years!